MaZderMind/cwa-qr/README.md

 CwaEventDescription
 -------------------
-- `locationDescription`: Description of the Location, Optional, String, max 100 Characters
+- `location_description`: Description of the Location, Optional, String, max 100 Characters
-- `locationAddress`: Address of the Location, Optional, String, max 100 Characters
+- `location_address`: Address of the Location, Optional, String, max 100 Characters
-- `startDateTime`: Start of the Event, Optional, datetime in UTC
+- `start_date_time`: Start of the Event, Optional, datetime in UTC
-- `endDateTime`: End of the Event, Optional, datetime in UTC
+- `end_date_time`: End of the Event, Optional, datetime in UTC
-- `locationType`: Type of the Location, Optional, one of
+- `location_type`: Type of the Location, Optional, one of
 	- `cwa.lowlevel.LOCATION_TYPE_UNSPECIFIED` = 0
 	- `cwa.lowlevel.LOCATION_TYPE_PERMANENT_OTHER` = 1
 	- `cwa.lowlevel.LOCATION_TYPE_TEMPORARY_OTHER` = 2